feature-engine/feature_engine/docs/user_guide/imputation/MeanMedianImputer.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Mean or median imputation are commonly done alongside adding missing indicators.
-We can add missing indicators with :class:`AddMissingIndicator()` from feature-engine.
+We can add missing indicators with :class:`AddMissingIndicator()` from Feature-engine.

 We can chain :class:`AddMissingIndicator()` with :class:`MeanMedianImputer()` using a
 `scikit-learn pipeline <https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.make_pipeline.html>`_.